frederic-perez/AmE-dictionary/data/dictionary.md

 __Christmas fly__
 __Christmas__ :mute:[C~~h~~istmas]
 __chuck out__ _v_
-__chuck__ _v_ :five::hammer: (chucked, chucking) _I made plans to chuck everything._ _In "Network," viewers were persuaded to chuck their TVs out the window._ _When the quarterback chucks a pass with the game on the line._ _He was flinging the ball hither and thither, chucking it five feet over his receiver's heads._
+__chuck__ _v_ :six::hammer: (chucked, chucking) _I made plans to chuck everything._ _In "Network," viewers were persuaded to chuck their TVs out the window._ _When the quarterback chucks a pass with the game on the line._ _He was flinging the ball hither and thither, chucking it five feet over his receiver's heads._
 __chuckholes__ _n_
 __chuckle__ _v_ :two::hammer:
 __chucklers__